Kathryn H. Starbuck: Life and legacy

-Starbuck was born on November 16, 1887 in Saratoga Springs, New York, the daughter of Edgar D. Starbuck, a merchant and founder of E. D. Stark & Company, and Ella F. Martin.
+Starbuck was born on November 16, 1887, in Saratoga Springs, New York, the daughter of Edgar D. Starbuck, a merchant and founder of E. D. Stark & Company, and Ella F. Martin.
 She had two younger brothers, and lived with one of them, Edgar, all her life.

-Starbuck attended Saratoga Springs High School. graduated from Vassar College with a B.A. in 1911.
+Starbuck attended Saratoga Springs High School. graduated from Vassar College with an A.B. in 1911.
 She then went to Albany Law School, where she was a member of Phi Beta Kappa and graduated with an LL.B. in 1914.
 She spent the next year doing legal editorial work for the New York State Library in Albany, and in 1915 she was admitted to the state bar.
 She initially worked as chairman of the Women's Suffrage Committee in Saratoga County, and then became associated with the law firm Rockwood & McKelvey.
 In 1918, she moved to New York City and spent a year working with the law firm Rockwood & Lark.
 She also acted as vice chairman of the New York League of Women Voters at that time.

 Starbuck was active in the women's suffrage movement since she was in college, when she made speeches and helped organize events in and around Saratoga Springs for the New York State Suffrage Association.
 She tried to gain support for the 1915 New York State Suffrage Amendment, becoming business manager of the Saratoga Springs Woman Suffragists and serving as a speaker and organizer on the issue all over the county.
 In 1916, she was the Saratoga County Assembly District Leader of the New York State Woman Suffrage Party.
 After New York women gained the right to vote in state elections in 1917, she began writing articles that taught women how to use their new right, encouraging them to read newspapers, discuss political issues, and attend lectures.
 In 1918, she ran for the New York State Assembly as a Democrat, running as "The Conservation Candidate" and campaigning to protect the Saratoga County natural resources.
 She lost the election to Republican Clarence C. Smith.
 In 1920, she became the first chairman of the Saratoga County League of Women Voters.

 In 1918, Starbuck was one of the first women named to the Executive Committee of the New York State Democratic Committee.
 She remained an active member of the Democratic Party for the rest of her life.
 After 1920, she served on the Committee for the Uniform Laws for Women of the National League of Women Voters, and campaigned to allow women to serve on jury duty.
 She compiled a list of laws related to women and children as well as information on office holdings and occupation for Ida Husted Harper's History of Woman Suffrage, but the information wasn't included in the final draft.